Fergarram/research-vault/🗂 Cognitive Resesarch/📁 Technical Implementation/📝 Livewiring.md

-Why is there no memory loss when half a brain is removed?
+Why is there no memory loss when a brain's hemisphere is removed?

 Here's some context:
 [https://www.scientificamerican.com/article/strange-but-true-when-half-brain-better-than-whole/](https://www.scientificamerican.com/article/strange-but-true-when-half-brain-better-than-whole/)

-When it comes to the physical architecture of a computer/brain for an artificial mind, I envision having a functionality much like the brain where you can remove half of it and it will re-adapt.
+When it comes to the physical architecture of a computer/brain for an artificial mind, I envision having a functionality much like the brain where you can remove the simetrical half of it and it will re-adapt.

 To be able to implement something like this with electronics, I imagine a cluster of computer modules (much like a Rasp Pi module cluster) where you can simply replace one with a new one.